da667/Autosnort/README.txt

 2. Root/sudo access -- several system-wide changes are made with Autosnort. as such, root privileges are required.

 3. A minimum of two network interfaces is recommended.
 Autosnort dedicates one interface solely to sniffing traffic.
-This interface will NOT respond to any service requests at all.
-As such, a second physical interface is needed to remotely administer the sensor.
-If you cannot acquire a second network interface card, simply edit /etc/rc.local and remove the "-noarp" option from the ifconfig command in that file.
-This isn't recommended, but it'll do.
-Get a second network card!
+This interface will NOT respond to any service requests at all, but this can easily be modified if you only have a single network interface.
+Get a second network card, if at all possible!

 4.SSH/Secure remote access to the system for remote system administration is very highly recommended, but not absolutely necessary, if you have console access.

 Here are the instructions to run the Autosnort:

-1. copy the Autosnort-[os]-[date].sh to the /root directory of your operating system [e.g. Autosnort-ubuntu-07-21-2014.sh]

-2. copy the [webinterface]-[os].sh script to the /root directory [e.g. snorby-ubuntu.sh]

-3. run the Autosnort-[os]-[date].sh script as the root user [e.g. as root, type "bash /root/Autosnort-[os]-[date].sh" or "cd /root && chmod u+x Autosnort-[os]-[date].sh && ./Autosnort-[os]-[date].sh" or run either of the following via sudo...]

-4. There are a series of prompts that the script will ask during execution.
-It should be very straight-forward what the script is asking for (e.g. mysql password, oink code, etc.).
-Simply answer the questions as they come, and the script handles the rest.

-5. The script gives you the option of rebooting your system after the installation is complete.
-In some cases it's necessary for some web interface components to register or work correctly.
-In all cases I highly recommend rebooting your system, especially if system updates downloaded and made a new kernel available for your system.
-When the system has rebooted, snort, barnyard, and the interface of your choice should be running flawlessly.
+1. Edit the full_autosnort.conf file to reflect your installation requirements.
+At a minimum you will need to provide a password for the ROOT mysql user and the SNORT mysql user and finally a valid oink code for snort.org.
+By default, the config file will install mysql, httpd, snorby, snort, barnyard2 and init/systemd scripts.
+Snort will run on eth1.
+If you wish to change the default settings, the configuration file has tons of comments to help you along the way.
+There is a separate full_autosnort.conf for each operating system.
+2. Run autosnort-ubuntu-mm-dd-yyyy.sh script.
+By default, all of the files necessary to run autosnort are in the same directory.
+At a minimum, the script requires full_autosnort.conf, snortbarn (init/systemd script) and the interface install script (for example, autosnorby-ubuntu) to be in the SAME directory.
+By default, all the files required are in the same directory.
+Note: If you are installing aanval, you will also need the aanvalbpu (init/systemd script) to be in the same directory as well.
+3. Run the autosnort-os-mm-dd-yyyy.sh script:
+as root:
+bash autosnort-os-mm-dd-yyyy.sh
+alternatively:
+chmod u+x autosnort-os-mm-dd-yyyy.sh;./autosnort-ubuntu-mm-dd-yyyy.sh
+via sudo:
+sudo bash autosnort-os-mm-dd-yyyy.sh
+4. The script should run completely without any user input.
+If there are any problems, the scripts log command output in the following locations:
+/var/log/autosnort_install.log
+/var/log/base_install.log
+/var/log/snortreport_install.log
+/var/log/snorby_install.log
+/var/log/aanval_install.log

+Contact me with a copy of any of the above log files and I'll do what I can to assist you.

+Note: After the installation is complete, either secure the full_autosnort.conf file, or delete it to ensure the root and/or snort database user's passwords are secured.

-snort is installed under: /usr/local/snort/
+snort is installed under: /opt/snort (by default, but can be user-modified)

 barnyard2 is installed under: /usr/local/bin

 pulledpork is installed under: /usr/src

-snort.conf and barnyard2.conf are located under: /usr/local/snort/etc
+snort.conf and barnyard2.conf are located under: /opt/snort/etc

-web interfaces are installed under: /var/www (ubuntu, debian) or /var/www/html (centOS/RHEL)
+web interfaces are installed under: /var/www (ubuntu, debian, kali) or /var/www/html (centOS/RHEL)

 TO-DO List: